xsoftqa/DataEngineeringProject/README.md

 **Data Transformation Models used:**

     **Pre-processing:**

         Address missing values and outliers appropriately.
         Convert categorical variables to numerical format (one-hot encoding, label encoding).
         Normalize or scale numerical features if necessary.

     **Feature Engineering:**

         Create new features that might enhance model performance.

     **Model Selection:**

-        Choose appropriate models for the task (regression, time series analysis, etc.).
+        We choose appropriate models for the task (regression, time series analysis, etc.).

 **Final Result**

 Since the RDS was unavailable to complete the final results, going forward one can use local database and use Tableau to generate the final results using the clean data from the batch processing.

+The expected final result of this project should have been a predictive model that can forecast future prices of rice, wheat, and corn based on historical data.
+This model will be capable of generating predictions for a specified time frame into the future.
+Additionally, the project will produce visualizations of these predictions, allowing stakeholders to understand and interpret the trends easily.

 **Model Evaluation:**

-        Evaluate the performance of your models using relevant metrics (RMSE for regression, accuracy for classification, etc.).
+        Evaluated the performance of the models using relevant metrics (RMSE for regression, accuracy for classification, etc.).

 **Documentation:**